 He consulted with paedophile enablers like Frank Little and Bishop Ronald Mulkearns.
 He was a friend to Australia’s most prolific paedophile, Gerald Ridsdale, and even escorted him to the trial.

-It is hard to accept that Pell was not aware of the horrific abuses occurring within his own Archdiocese.
-It is also hard to believe a man with the intellect and ego of Pell’s could be ignorant of the horrors being committed by people he once lived with.
+It is hard to accept that Pell was unaware of the horrific abuses occurring within his own Archdiocese.
+It is also hard to believe a man with the intellect and ego of Pell could be ignorant of the horrors being committed by people he once lived with.

 There is no doubt many survivors were disappointed by Pell’s acquittal.
 However, we are here to support all survivors of child abuse and help achieve a more desirable result, no matter the perpetrator.